 In Broward County, urban South Florida meets the Everglades like nowhere else.
-A 38-mile stretch of the East Coast Protective Levee provides flood protection for western Broward communities and retains water in Water Conservations Areas 2 and 3, sections of remnant Everglades wetlands.
+A 38-mile stretch of the East Coast Protective Levee provides flood protection for western Broward communities and retains water in Water Conservation Areas 2 and 3, sections of remnant Everglades wetlands.
 In addition to its critical role in maintaining the levee and the regional flood control system, the South Florida Water Management District works with its partners in Broward County to improve stormwater management and protect water supplies for more than 1.8 million residents, 13.4 million visitors and 31 cities.

 Fort Lauderdale Field Station 2535 Davie Road Davie, FL 33317 (954) 452-4814 Fax: (954) 452-4825 Map [PDF]